Recording and Working with Wind Sounds

 From right to left you can see the actual recording device itself, then the foam ball that came with it, then the first stage fake fur wind muffler, and finally the second stage furry wind screen.

 The result is pretty good!
-I've been able to record several high quality sounds with this setup, including this rather nice, ice cold, blustery wind sound , a sound that takes us to blustery winter mountains, as well as this windy forest sound.
-Another pretty interesting one is this howling wind from inside perspective which is the sound you get if you're sitting inside a cabin in the wilderness with the wind howling outside.
+I've been able to record several high quality sounds with this setup including a howling wind from an inside perspective which is the sound you get if you're sitting inside a cabin in the wilderness with the wind howling outside.

 There are also other ways of ensuring you get good quality wind recordings without the dreaded distortion of air directly onto the microphone.
 You can always sit inside something, like a cabin, a caravan, a car or something else, and try to record the sound through an open window or door.
 But I'm not a fan of this method.
 First of all, leaving a car window open will actually allow the wind directly onto the microphone, which means you aren't getting rid of the problem in the first place, but perhaps more importantly, if you sit inside something to do the recording, then your sound will inevitably get "that indoor sound".
 Quite simply, you can hear that the sound is taken inside and it just doesn't sound natural like a wilderness our outdoor wind sound should do.